 - The software supports a host of audio file formats, including MP3, WAV, Vorbis, FLAC, AIFF, PCM, OGG, WMA, MP4, AC3, and AMR.

-- Feature-rich that makes it a great choice for professionals too.
+- Thirdly, it’s feature-rich that makes it a great choice for professionals too.

 - It doesn’t have the best of user interfaces.